truenas/documentation/content/SCALECLIReference/System/CLIGeneral.md

 ---
 title: "General"
 geekdocCollapseSection: true
-description: "Provides information about the system general namespace in the TrueNAS CLI.
-Includes command syntax and common commands."
+description: "Introduces the TrueNAS CLI general namespace that configures GUI and localization related settings found in the API and web UI."
 weight: 55
 aliases:
 draft: false